AndroidDevBR/Code-Of-Conduct/README-en.md

 ### Individual responsibility

 All messages sent in Slack, through public or private means, are the sole responsibility of the author.
 Android Dev BR enhances the communication between developers from Brazil and the World, but is not responsible for published information or opinions.
-All members are free to submit information and opinions that they deem most appropriate, desde que não atentem contra a legislação brasileira ou contra este Código de Conduta.
+All members are free to submit information and opinions that they deem most appropriate, given no Brazilian Law or Code of Conduct rule is violated.
 Any measures around messages should be applied to the author of the message.
 AndroidDevBR is not responsible for sensitive information shared on channels or private messages.
 When sending snippets of code, be careful not to send credentials (endpoints, API keys, and the like).
 If any of this information is shared, immediately notify any administrator to have the message deleted.

 ### Files and links
 Android Dev BR has no responsibility for links or files shared by its members.
 Each member must carefully observe the quality and content of any link or file before sharing it.
 It is also the responsibility of each member to verify the ownership application on shared files or download links.

 The admins will not tolerate the disclosure of files or links that:

-  - Violate private properties,
+  - Violate private properties.
-  - Contain malware of any kind, including but not limited to viruses, phishing and scams,
+  - Contain malware of any kind, including but not limited to viruses, phishing and scams.
   - Point to content that violates this Code of Conduct.

-Any messages that violate the above points will be deleted by the Admins without prior notice, causing possible penalties for the member that sent the message.
+  Any messages that violate the points above will be deleted by the administrators without prior notice, causing possible penalties for the member that sent the message.

 ### Channels